michael-sumner/go-make-things/content/articles/2021/2021-03-31-gatekeepers-love-to-gatekeep.md

 >
 > What’s obvious to you may not be obvious to someone else reading your code.
 Documenting helps them work faster and easier.
 The self-documenting code myth is a form of gatekeeping.

-And of course, some loser on Twitter replied:
+And of course, some random dude on Twitter replied:

 > I'm tired of people calling everything they don't like "gatekeeping."